openlookeng/hetu-core/hetu-docs/en/connector/clickhouse.md

 ### Multiple ClickHouse Servers

-You can have as many catalogs as you need, so if you have additional ClickHouse servers, simply add another properties file to `etc/catalog` with a different name (making sure it ends in `.properties`).
-For example, if you name the property file `clickhouse2.properties`, openLooKeng will create a catalog named `clickhouse2` using the configured connector.
+You can have as many catalogs as you need, so if you have additional ClickHouse servers, simply add another properties file to **etc/catalog** with a different name (Ensure it ends in **.properties**).
+For example, if you name the property file **clickhouse2.properties**, openLooKeng will create a catalog named **clickhouse2** using the configured connector.

 ## Querying ClickHouse through openLooKeng

-The ClickHouse connector provides a schema for every ClickHouse *database*.
-You can see the available ClickHouse databases by running `SHOW SCHEMAS`:
+The ClickHouse connector provides a schema for every ClickHouse database.
+You can see the available ClickHouse databases by running SHOW SCHEMAS:

     SHOW SCHEMAS FROM clickhouse;

-If you have a ClickHouse database named `data`, you can view the tables in this database by running `SHOW TABLES`:
+If you have a ClickHouse database named data, you can view the tables in this database by running SHOW TABLES:

     SHOW TABLES FROM clickhouse.data;

-You can see a list of the columns in the `hello` table in the `data` database using either of the following:
+You can see a list of the columns in the hello table in the data database using either of the following:

     DESCRIBE clickhouse.data.hello;
     SHOW COLUMNS FROM clickhouse.data.hello;

-Finally, you can also access the `hello` table in the `data` database:
+Finally, you can also access the hello table in the data database:

     SELECT * FROM clickhouse.data.hello;

-If you used a different name for your catalog properties file, use that catalog name instead of `clickhouse` in the above examples.
+If you used a different name for your catalog properties file, use that catalog name instead of clickhouse in the above examples.

 ## Mapping Data Types Between openLooKeng and ClickHouse